 PPP Loan Forgiveness

-The SBA has now released its guidance on PPP Loan Forgiveness for Borrowers.
-The Forgiveness application requires Borrowers to submit to the Lender (Wallis Bank) the following items:
+The SBA has released revised guidance on PPP Loan Forgiveness for Borrowers.
+The Forgiveness application requires Borrowers to submit to the Lender (Wallis Bank).

 We recommend you have a copy of your loan documents when you fill out these forms as the information contained on the first page will be helpful.
 See sample below.